ageller/UniviewSN1987a/README.md

 # UniviewSN1987a

-Uniview module for SN 19871
+Simple Uniview module for SN1987a